Why Climate Change News?

 If you think that debating attribution in relation to individual meteorological events is a useful or enjoyable way of passing the time then have at it.
-My personal view is that we have altered the chemical composition of the atmosphere such that the entire context within which weather occurs has been altered and attribution studies are therefore moot – but is the worsening chaos in the climate system purely anthropogenic?
+My personal view is that we have altered the chemical composition of the atmosphere and oceans such that the entire context within which weather occurs has been altered and attribution studies are therefore moot – but is the worsening chaos in the climate system purely anthropogenic?
 Possibly not.

 An overall, accelerating warming trend, resulting in many more meteorological records being broken for heat than cold

 Disproportionately rapid warming in the Arctic eroding the temperature-gradient between the pole and the rest of the northern hemisphere, resulting in weak, fractured and often stuck jet streams thence stuck weather patterns